slowernews/wisdom-tldr/chapters/chapter_1_self.md

 look for 100% financial freedom

 3. You have to make the definite decision to succeed.
 The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.

+### The real you

+> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

+You are your deeds: your actions reveal your real values.
+How you do anything is how you do everything.
+Ultimately you are your choices.

+> *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

+HINT: to come alive.
+A man is and should be an evolving target.
+Never stop working on yourself.
+Always strive to be better.
+Is succeeding at mediocrity a worthwhile life?
+For some of you, you must make the conscious decision that you are going to change your story.
+No matter where you are in your life, you have the power to change everything in an instant.

+You need to develop an unshakable identity as a high achiever and peak performer before you can expect to achieve highly or perform at your peak.

+> *'Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
+Because what the world needs is more people to come alive.' -- Howard Thurman*

+> *'There comes a time when you ought to start doing what you want.
+Take a job that you love.
+You will jump out of bed in the morning.
+I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

+> *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'*
+> *'Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened.' -- Winston S. Churchill*
+> *'Quem não chora não mama.'*
+> *'How we spend our days is how we spend our lives.' -- Annie Dillard*
+> *'Só os mais corajosos conseguem fazer a paz' -- Trump*

+Life is not something that “has' meaning -- it’s something we give meaning to.
+You don’t “end up' with a meaningful life, you create it.

+There have been times where I felt conflicted and confused, where I mourned for a past self that I knew I would never see again while anxiously awaiting a future self who seemingly would never come.
+Old habits, both good and bad, have fallen by the wayside while I’ve picked up both good and bad habits to fill their space. mm

+{{fazer links para quase todo o livro, se e introducao devia estar relacionado com o resto}}

+> *'Wisdom is nothing more profound than an ability to follow one’s own advice.' -- sma harris*

+There are many yous: Like apps on a smartphone, different systems in your brain with different goals can take control at different times, which is why you can behave so inconsistently.
+Feelings are what give a module control: You get worked up by what your buddy said and suddenly your brain is hijacked by “Angry Birds” instead of “Words With Friends.”
+Meditation can prevent hijacking: Over time, meditation can rewire your brain to be less impulsively reactive and allow you to thoughtfully respond to your feelings.
+Mini-meditations help in the moment: By focusing on your breath during a tense moment you can get some of the long term effects of meditation right when you need them.

+personality is not static. - rollo tomassi
 -->